The Best of Everything

 Young, Ernie.
 Chicago agent-producer mentioned to Joan by Katharine Emerine, in whose operetta show Joan was dancing in Springfield, Missouri, in 1923.
 When the show folded, Joan attempted to look up Emerine in Chicago.
 Told that she was on tour, Joan remembered Ernie Young's name and desperately crashed his office in the fall of 1923.
 After she "jumped on his [casting] couch" (EB), he hired her to dance in strip joints, bars, and salesmen's conventions, then sent her in 1924 to dance in the floor show at the Oriole Terrace in Detroit, one of 32 other chorus girls.
 In April of '24, doing a gypsy number, she knocked over a drink onto Broadway producer J.J.
 Shubert, who came backstage and offered her a job in the production of "Innocent Eyes" in New York City.
 She dumped Young and Detroit and left for NYC the next night.
 (CM)

-Young, Gig.
 Actor portraying Joan-character Jenny Stewart's sybaritic lover in 1953's Torch Song.
 According to EB, she often invited him for drinks in her dressing room at the end of each day.
 After running in to him in Palm Springs during the time of filming, she apparently made a pass at him, which he said he refused.
 He later claimed Joan had his scenes in Torch Song cut drastically because of his rebuff.
-(His part was minor to begin with.)
+(Editor's note: Young's part was of extremely minor importance to the plot to begin with.)